page-up-arrow

 World Suicide Prevention Day

-September 10, 2022 is World Suicide Prevention Day, an opportunity to raise awareness about suicide and how to support those who may be struggling, honour survivors and remember those who have died from suicide.
+September 10, 2024, is World Suicide Prevention Day, an opportunity to raise awareness about suicide and how to support people who may be struggling, honour survivors and remember those who have died.

 Ways to help a loved one who may be struggling: